Enrolling Within Medicare

 Frequently Asked Questions About Enrolling Within Medicare

 Yes.
-During the Annual Election Period (Oct 15 – Dec 7), you can switch or adjust your Medicare Advantage or Part D plans.
-Certain special situations also allow changes outside this period.
+During the Annual Enrollment Period, you can switch Medicare Advantage or Part D prescription drug plans.

 Avatar photo